omarabusharar/BikBok/README.md

-## Frameworks Used
+## Language / APIs / Frameworks Used
-Attempted to take advantage of new iOS 26 APIs.
-- Swift
+- Swift (Language)
-- SwiftUI
+- SwiftUI (UI framework)
-- SwiftData
+- SwiftData (stores Book and Page)
-- Foundation Models API
+- Foundation Models API (new for iOS 26, was fun to try out)
-- Combine
+- Combine (needed for Observable Object)
 - Observable Object (seperating generation logic from views to a degree)

 ## Features